studioamanga/AMGAboutViewController/README.md

 ## License

 AMGAboutViewController is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE.txt file for more info.